 Description: This unit builds on first year mathematical units and is designed to provide an overview of the modelling process; including problem identification, factors and assumptions, formulation and solution, interpretation comparison of results with original problem.
 The unit also explores setting up models and the interpretation of mathematical models as well as interpolation, extrapolation, spectral decomposition and fitting models to data.
 Applications of continuous models via differential equations and data fitting, discrete versus continuous modelling and discrete/continuous combinations with examples of general interest in a variety of fields, are other topics explored in this unit.
 This is a core unit in a stream that will allow students to undertake a qualification to become a registered teacher.
-Credit Points: 12

-Learning Outcomes: On successful completion of this unit, students will be able to: 1.
-Review, analyse, consolidate and synthesise knowledge to identify a modelling process and provide solutions to complex problems with intellectual independence; 2.
-Adapt and use various ordinary differential equations, in the continuous case and interpolation methods, in the discrete case, for modelling common situations; 3.
-Develop simple models to solve real life problems with intellectual independence; 4.
-Solve differential equations that play an essential role in continuous models such as the velocity field of fluid in pipe flows, temperatures and stresses in a solid, and electric field that applies continuously over the entire model due to a point charge; and 5.
+Learning Outcomes:On successful completion of this unit, students will be able to:

+1. Review, analyse, consolidate and synthesise knowledge to identify a modelling process and provide solutions to complex problems with intellectual independence;

+2. Adapt and use various ordinary differential equations, in the continuous case and interpolation methods, in the discrete case, for modelling common situations;

+3. Develop simple models to solve real life problems with intellectual independence:

+4. Solve differential equations that play an essential role in continuous models such as the velocity field of fluid in pipe flows, temperatures and stresses in a solid, and electric field that applies continuously over the entire model due to a point charge; and 5.
 Articulate a clear and coherent exposition of knowledge and ideas on continuous and discrete mathematical modelling to a variety of audiences.

+Class Contact: Class 3.0 hrsLab 3.0 hrsWorkshop 2.0 hrs

-Class Contact:Class2.0 hrsTutorial2.0 hrsContact time 44 hours: Weeks 1-3: 3x2hr class and 3x2hr tutorial Week 4: 2x2hr class and 2x2hr tutorial Required Reading:Bender, E. A. (2003), Introduction to Mathematical Modelling, Dover Publications Inc., New York
+Required Reading:Bender, E. A. (2003), Introduction to Mathematical Modelling, Dover Publications Inc., New York

-Assessment: Assignment, Assignment #1 consisting of Mathematical problems (approx. 1,000 words), 15%.
-Assignment, Assignment #2 consisting of Mathematical problems (approx. 1,000 words), 25%.
-Examination, Final Exam (3 hours), 60%.
+Assessment: Assignment, Assignment #1 consisting of Mathematical problems., 25%.
+Assignment, Assignment #2 consisting of Mathematical problems, 25%.
+Test, Test, 50%.